ros-navigation/docs.nav2.org/configuration/packages/configuring-bt-navigator.rst

   Description
     ZMQ server port for the Groot monitor.
 Used to send the current bt factory + configuration as flatbuffer on an (empty) request by Groot.

+    **Attention:** Groot will only work after the behavior tree is running, which means that the nav2 stack has to receive a goal first.
 :transform_tolerance:

   ====== ======= =======